proycon/flat/docs/installation_guide.rst

 configuration.
 Note that it does not provide any authentication features so it should run somewhere where the outside world **can NOT reach** it, only FLAT needs to be able to connect to it.
 Often, FLAT and the document server run on the same host (like in our container setup), so a localhost connection is sufficient.
+You can set the document root using environment variable ``FLAT_DOCROOT``.

-The ``--git`` option enables git versioning support, allowing users to undo annotations and go back to previous revisions, it requires ``git`` to be installed on the system and your git identity to be configured::
+The ``--git`` option to ``foliadocserve`` enables git versioning support, allowing users to undo annotations and go back to previous revisions, it requires ``git`` to be installed on the system and your git identity to be configured::